поля заголовка протокола в OpenFlow и Open vSwitch (protocol header fields in OpenFlow and Open vSwitch)

 required by OpenFlow 1.3 and later.

-has a fixed length; that is, given class
+has a fixed length; that is, given class, field, experimenter (if

 included explicitly to allow software to minimally parse OXM TLVs